The Institute of Cancer Research (ICR) Annual Remuneration Statement 2024/25

 The Senior Staff Remuneration Policy (Appendix 1) includes the terms of reference of the Remuneration Committee.

-During the 2023/2024 period, the Remuneration Committee met twice, in February and July 2024.
+During the 2024/2025 period, the Remuneration Committee met twice, in November 2024 and February 2025.
 The Committee reviewed salaries and recommendations for recognition payments (bonuses) for eight positions.
 A list of the postholders is attached (Appendix 2).

-Proposals for recognition payments (bonuses) are supported by a rationale from the CEO following the annual appraisal process.
-Additionally, the Chair of the Board of Trustees provides an assessment of the CEO’s performance.
+Proposals for recognition payments (bonuses) for senior postholders are supported by a rationale from the Chief Executive following the annual appraisal process, the level of recognition payments is in line with the maximum amount for all staff agreed by negotiation with the recognised trade union on an annual basis.
+Additionally, the Chair of the Board of Trustees provides an assessment of the Chief Executive’s performance.

-The pay multiple of the CEO compared to the median earnings of the ICR workforce is 9.7.
+The pay multiple of the Chief Executive compared to the median earnings of the ICR workforce is 9.06.

-To support decision making a range of pay market data was provided by the Chief People Officer:
+To support decision-making a range of pay market data was provided by the Director of Human Resources:

 The Remuneration Committee submits an annual report to the Board of Trustees each November.